-The East Colorado Specific Plan will be primarily implemented through the adoption of the Plan's new Land Use, Public Realm, and Development regulations, which align private sector investment with the Plan's vision, goals, and policies.
-In addition, public sector improvements and programs funded through the City and outside sources, can further implement the Plan, particularly where redevelopment is less likely to occur.
+The ECSP will be primarily implemented through the adoption of the plan's new Land Use, Public Realm, and Development regulations, which align private sector investment with the plan's vision, goals, and policies.
+In addition, public sector improvements and programs funded through the City and outside sources, can further implement the plan, particularly where redevelopment is less likely to occur.

-This chapter includes targeted implementation actions intended to help guide and prioritize the implementation of the Plan.
-It also provides an overview of existing services, plans, and programs, all of which can be leveraged to help implement the Plan.
-A summary of funding sources is also included to guide the City in understanding and selecting available funding sources to implement the improvements and programs identified in this Specific Plan.
+This chapter includes targeted implementation actions intended to help guide and prioritize the implementation of the ECSP.
+It also provides an overview of existing services, plans, and programs, all of which can be leveraged to help implement the plan.
+A summary of funding sources is also included to guide the City in understanding and selecting available funding sources to implement the improvements and programs identified in the ECSP.
 Infrastructure facilities for transportation and traffic, wastewater, water supply, solid waste, stormwater, and electricity are also identified in this chapter for the purposes of meeting the anticipated growth.
-This chapter concludes with Specific Plan administration.
+This chapter concludes with plan administration.
+This chapter is organized into the following sections: